 - how the product performs in corrosive and extreme environments

 In thermal load-bearing projects, fiberglass is superior to steel in many ways.
-Fiberglass rebars are as strong as steel when it comes to reaching a buckling point, and are less likely to corrode when used in exposed environments.
+Fiberglass rebars are as strong as steel at the buckling point and are less likely to corrode in exposed environments.

 Furthermore, pultruded fiberglass rebars maintain their mechanical properties and micro-structural integrity for over 15 years.
 This reduces the need for replacement and maintenance and enhances its durability.
 Compared to materials like wood and steel, fiberglass is far more durable in external and extreme environments.
-It can withstand wide-ranging hot and cold temperatures without warping and is extremely resistant to rust and corrosion.
+It can withstand wide ranges of hot and cold temperatures without warping and is extremely resistant to rust and corrosion.

 By and large, FRP products have much lower maintenance costs and replacement rates.
 Over the medium and long term, they provide a cost-effective option to steel.

-Also, FRP rebars are also corrosion-resistant, electromagnetically neutral, and are not conductors of thermal or electrical currents.
+Also, FRP rebars are corrosion-resistant, electromagnetically neutral, and do not conduct thermal or electrical currents.
 They can be used as an alternative material for steel in industries where these properties are required.

-When building in waterfront environments or places with corrosive elements, fiberglass is also the preferred material as it will not corrode.
-Because of this, their use in waterfront boardwalks, over-water bridges, and other ocean-front applications are far more effective than with wood, steel, or other metals.
+When building in waterfront environments or in areas with corrosive elements, fiberglass is also the preferred material, as it will not corrode.
+Because of this, their use in waterfront boardwalks, over-water bridges, and other ocean-front applications is far more effective than with wood, steel, or other metals.
 Fiberglass will not rot and resists insect damage.
-FRP composites can be appropriate for indoor and outdoor applications at hotels, restaurants, and in corrosive environments such as chemical plants, water, and wastewater treatment plants.
+FRP composites can be appropriate for indoor and outdoor applications, including hotels, restaurants, and corrosive environments such as chemical plants, water, and wastewater treatment plants.

 Pultruded products can weigh up to 75% less than steel and can reduce the overall weight of end-products.

 This makes transportation, handling, and installation of materials much easier, faster, and cheaper than wood or metals.
-Additionally, vehicles made with composites instead of steel will have a lowered weight and consequently, a lowered fuel consumption – helping consumers of this end-products cost-wise and having a reduced impact on the environment.
+Additionally, vehicles made with composites instead of steel will have a lower weight and, consequently, lower fuel consumption – helping consumers of these end-products cost-wise and having a reduced impact on the environment.

 Additionally, fiberglass products can be manufactured to fit a range of safety measures.
-During the pultrusion process, glass fibers can be reinforced with fire-retardant properties.
+During pultrusion, glass fibers can be reinforced with fire-retardant additives.

-By doing this, the final product will fulfill fire-safety requirements, making them ideal for use in applications such as home/commercial construction where strict fire regulations are in place.
+By doing this, the final product will fulfill fire-safety requirements, making it ideal for use in applications such as home/commercial construction where strict fire regulations are in place.

 Fiberglass profiles are transparent to radio waves, microwaves, and other electromagnetic frequencies and are regularly preferred in telecommunications applications.